Build a Discord Clone with Next.js and TailwindCSS

 Summary

 In this series of tutorials, we demonstrate how to build a fully functional clone of Discord from scratch.
-In the video tutorial, we even added custom user signups with the help of Clerk.
+In the video tutorial, we even added custom user signups with the help of Clerk authentication.

 We believe that this not only demonstrates the incredible powers that our SDKs offer, but it can also serve as a great tool for learning how to build such a complex project from the ground up with powerful features that we can fully tailor to our use case.